lichkitsch/old_campaigns/rules2.md

 If the result is equal to or higher than the *Air of Fate*, the action succeeds.
 If the obstacle has HP, roll effect dice and subtract the result from its HP:

-- Unaided - roll `1d4+unaided` if the action is not aided by tools or magic.
+- Roll `1d4+unaided` if the action is not aided by tools or magic.
-- Tools - roll `1d4+1d6+tools` if aided by a physical object, weapon, poison, gift, etc.
+- Roll `1d4+1d6+tools` if aided by a physical object, weapon, poison, gift, etc.
-- Magic - roll `1d4+1d8+magic` if aided by magic.
+- Roll `1d4+1d8+magic` if aided by magic or enchanted objects.
-- Critical - roll `1d4+1d12+critical` if you rolled a *natural 20* (20 before bonuses or penalties).
+- Roll `1d4+1d12+critical` if you rolled a *natural 20* (20 before bonuses or penalties).

 When the HP of the obstacle reaches zero, it is overcome/completed.
-HP does not necessarily represent physical health.
-It represents luck, will to live, and integrity (physical, emotional, and mental).

 ## Failing Forward
-If the result of an action or attempt is lower than the Air of Fate, the action fails.
-PCs always fail in a way that moves the story forward.
+If the result of an action or attempt is lower than the *Air of Fate*, the action fails.
+Outside of combat, failed rolls should be resolved in a way that moves the story forward.

 The PC might fail the action because of a narrative development, forcing the PC to find a new path to progress.
 Alternatively, they might succeed in the action but take on a new, temporary, related quirk as the cost of success.
 The DM should decide the result of a failed roll based on the situation.
 In the event of a *natural 1* (1 before bonuses or penalties), the quirk you take becomes permanent.